bizzaccelerator/public-employment-pulse/README.md

 For the manager of the city’s Public Employment Center, ensuring access to reliable, real-time insights is not only essential for operational efficiency but also a core responsibility in the delivery of inclusive and equitable services.

 ### _Technical problem:_

+To address the fragmentation of data and improve decision-making within the Employment and Inclusive Development Office; as a data engineer, I must design and implement a centralized data integration and analytics platform.

+The solution should automate the collection, cleansing, transformation, and storage of data from three key sources—citizen registration, psychological support services, and job placement records—into a unified data warehouse or lakehouse.

+Next, the raw data must be processed and cleaned to ensure it is ready for use in visualization tools, enabling decision-makers to access insights at any time.
+All of this should be implemented within a cloud-based solution that enhances the reliability, clarity, and security of the data.